 4K Camera Drone – DJI Inspire 2

-Now, the Inspire 2 drone is many times better at aerial photography and filming than any other drone in this article.
-It films superbly and produces exceptional quality film when comparing it with drones which are many times more expensive.
+Now, the Inspire 2 drone is by far the best aerial photography and filming drone on the market.
+It films superbly and produces exceptional quality film.
+It is better than more expensive drones.

 The Inspire 2 has a new CineCore 2.1 image processing system, which records up to 6k in CinemaDNG RAW, 5.2k in Apple ProRes and more.
 Increased intelligence adds multiple intelligent flight modes, including Spotlight Pro, giving even single pilots the ability to create complex dramatic shots.